 8 years along the road, these were proved to be untrue… We have now 25 million businesses on Instagram!
 Instagram is presently, not only a powerful social media and creative channel.
 It is also of the most important and efficient marketing channels of our times dearly used by all kinds of businesses.
 It is great for content marketing and paid advertising and, at the same time, for communication and customer service.
 It has the capacity to drive great engagement and better-than-average return on investment for a marketer, brand or agency.

 Instagram has more than 1 million monthly advertisers and 8 million business profiles.
-Plus, it is widely used by millennials who are maturing and taking on leadership roles in front of all kinds of businesses, and the next generation, Generation Z.
+Plus, it is widely used by millennials who are maturing and taking on leadership roles in front of all kinds of businesses, and the next generation, Generation Z. Sites like Gold Nitro can help you make a mark in this industry.

 So How is Instagram doing in 2019?